anml-dev/Deep-Learning-Logistic-Regression/README.md

  - _learning rate: 0.05_
  - _number of iterrations: 2000_

-This results in train accuracy of about 72.25 and test accurasy of 68%.
+This results in train accuracy of about 72.25% and test accuracy of 68%.

 The files are organized as follows: